-If a garden hose is blocked, it can not provide an adequate supply of water to a plant.
+If a garden hose is blocked, it can not provide an adequate water supply to a plant.
 Eventually, the plant will be unable to thrive, grow and blossom.

-Likewise, a blockage in the meridians will restrict the supply of Qi required to nourish and support the cells, tissues, muscles, organs and glands.
+Likewise, a blockage in the meridians will restrict Qi’s supply to nourish and support the cells, tissues, muscles, organs and glands.

-This blockage can manifest into various signs and symptoms and, over time, the body as a whole becomes weakened, and because of this, its self-healing abilities compromised.
-Eventually, it becomes susceptible to pain, disease and ill health.
+This blockage can manifest into various signs and symptoms and, over time, the body as a whole becomes weakened.
+Because of this, its self-healing abilities compromised.
+Eventually, it becomes susceptible to pain, disease and ill-health.

-An acupuncturist views each individual as a dynamic, integrated whole, observing how signs and symptoms weave together in order to understand the underlying, energetic profile of a person’s health.
+An acupuncturist views each as a dynamic, integrated whole, observing how signs and symptoms weave together to understand a person’s health’s underlying, energetic profile.

-An acupuncturist develops keen diagnostic skills to effectively evaluate the quality, quantity and balance of Qi flowing within the body.
+An acupuncturist develops keen diagnostic skills to adequately evaluate the quality, quantity and balance of Qi flowing within the body.

 Diagnosis may involve four main techniques:

-- Pulse diagnosis - Over 26 subtle variations in the quality of the pulse are felt at six different positions on each wrist.
+Pulse diagnosis – Over 26 subtle variations in the pulse’s quality tat six different positions on each wrist.

-- Looking - A person’s appearance, demeanour and tone of voice, as well as the color, shape and size of the tongue, provide an acupuncturist with vital clues about internal health.
+Looking – A person’s appearance, demeanour and tone of voice, as well as the colour, shape and size of the tongue, provide an acupuncturist with vital clues about internal health.

-- Asking - By asking questions, information is gathered about past medical history, present health, lifestyle and emotional state, which aids in further insight to the condition.
+Asking – By asking questions, information gathered about past medical history, current health, lifestyle and emotional state aids in further insight into the condition.

-Once the problem affecting the flow of Qi has been detected and corrected, the intelligent, energetic, self-healing powers within the body begin restoring health and balance to our lives.
+Once the problem affecting Qi’s flow has been detected and corrected, the creative, energetic, self-healing powers within the body begin restoring health and balance to our lives.

 Acupuncturists use various treatment methods to restore and maintain health.

-- Herbs - Chinese herbal medicine draws from a pharmacopoeia of thousands of herbs for specific conditions.
+Herbs – Chinese herbal medicine draws from a pharmacopoeia of thousands of herbs for particular conditions.

-- Oriental nutrition - Specific foods which are used to strengthen, rebuild and balance the body.
+Oriental nutrition – Specific foods which to strengthen, rebuild and balance the body.

-- Electro-acupuncture - Using a safe, gentle, electrical current, meridian points are stimulated.
+Electro-acupuncture – Using a safe, gentle, electrical current to stimulate meridian points.

-- Acupressure/Tuina - A massage technique that stimulates the meridians, facilitating the flow of Qi.
+Acupressure/Tuina – Is a Chinese-style therapeutic massage technique that stimulates the meridians, facilitating Qi’s flow.

-- Gua Sha - A gentle scraping of the skin surface using a Gua Sha tool in order to increase circulation of Qi and blood.
+Gua Sha – A gentle scraping of the skin surface using a Gua Sha tool to increase Qi and blood circulation.

-- Cupping - Using glass or bamboo cups to create a vacuum in order to increase warmth and circulation.
+Cupping – Using glass or bamboo cups to create a vacuum to increase warmth and circulation.

 Acupuncturists have experienced clinical success with a variety of health concerns.

-Today, acupuncture is receiving wide acceptance as a respected, valid and effective form of health care.
+Today, acupuncture is receiving full acceptance as a respected, valid and useful form of health care.